alexenglish/VerusExtras/README.md

 See comments at the top of each script for usage information.

-Update the config file (named 'config') with the path to your Verus CLI RPC executable.
+**Important:** Update the config file (named 'config') with the path to your Verus CLI RPC executable and optionally any parameters you want to call the verus RPC client with, such as -chain=vrsctest for working on testnet.
 Some scripts depend on bc (command-line calculator), jq (command-line json parser, constructor, pretty-printer), or xxd (command-line hex-dumps and reverse hex-dumps).

 ## Environment